 At various times throughout the year, we need people willing to help with special events or projects, like organizing donations, cleaning the Resource Center, distributing event posters, or moving donations.
 We also need volunteers willing to attend vigils and other public events to show support for the domestic abuse cause.

-If you’re interested in being a Spruce Run-Womancare Alliance volunteer, please call us at 207.945.5102 if you live in the Bangor area or 207.564.8165 in the Dover-Foxcroft area for more information.
+If you’re interested in being a Spruce Run-Womancare Alliance volunteer, please fill out and submit the form below or call us at 207.945.5102 if you live in the Bangor area or 207.564.8165 in the Dover-Foxcroft area for more information.